JamesAKwiecinski/bulldozer-price-prediction/README.md

 <img src="https://user-images.githubusercontent.com/86231828/125294167-66288400-e367-11eb-9809-f8b0388a5d57.jpg" height=450, width=auto>
 </p>

 There is much more that could be done to squeeze more performance out of the data provided, namely, by using a different regression model, such as CatBoost, or devising alternative methods to preprocess the data for machine learning.
-As such, this is still a continuing work.
+As such, this is a continuing work.